Skip to main content

 SOCIOL 212-0 – Environment and Society

 Our climate is rapidly changing.
 Rising sea levels and increasing ocean acidity, higher temperatures, more droughts, melting glaciers, wilder weather patterns, and mounting environmental disasters mean that climate change is increasingly visible in our daily lives.
 What role does human society play in these changes, and what consequences does society suffer as these changes occur?
 This course is an introduction to environmental sociology during which we will employ an intersectional, sociological perspective to look beyond the scientific basis for environmental problems to understand the social roots of environmental issues.
-We will cover a variety of topics in environmental sociology, including how actors such as corporations, the media, and social movements impact public opinion and environmental issues.
+We will cover a variety of topics in environmental sociology, including how actors such as corporations, the media, and social movements impact public opinion around environmental issues.
 Further, we will critically examine the gendered, racial, and socioeconomic production of disparate environmental risks.
 A primary, central focus of this sociology course is environmental inequality, and students engage with a wide range of theories to examine environmental issues of their own choosing.
 This is not a public policy course.

 SOCIOL 216-0 – Gender and Society